dsshep/Turbine/README.md

 For this item schema, the Partition Key column is mapped to `Country` and the Sort Key column to `City`.
 These properties will be used when querying, updating, deleting or putting items.
-All other public properties will be mapped into attribute columns by default.
-Instantiation through constructors is also possible.
+All other public properties will be mapped to attribute columns.

 ### Querying data